HakaiInstitute/hakai-ml-train/README.md

 - Move the output back to the samba server if desired, e.g. `mv /path/to/desired/output.tif /mnt/H/location/of/choice`

 ### Interpreting the model output
 - The model outputs a raster image with integer values (0-255).
-You should set a threshold on this value to obtain a kelp/not-kelp classification output.
+Each value is a class label.
-- In most cases, setting the threshold such that a pixel being >=128 means kelp should be adequate.
+    - For presence/absence, 1 is kelp, 0 is not kelp
-- If you want to increase kelp recall at the cost of precision, you can lower this threshold (e.g. to 100).
+    - For species, 0 is not kelp, 1 is macro, 2 is nereo.

 ### Tips
 #### Killing a job